prolificinteractive/Yoshi/README.md

 }
 ```

-Finally, display this custom menu like a normal menu
+Finally, display this custom menu like a normal Yoshi menu.

 ```swift
 Yoshi.setupDebugMenu([MenuWithCustomUI()])